tangollama/cis411_lab0/labreports/LAB_[PinlekDLies].md

 ```
-- The accompanying diagram of what my feature branch precisely and conceptually represents
+- The accompanying diagram of what my feature branch precisely and conceptually represents <br>
 [Diagram](https://imgur.com/uiDEKlq)

 # Step 4: Setup a Continuous Integration configuration